-Students will be housed in their year hub until they are spoken to by a member of staff about their conduct and to discuss the following:
+Students will be housed in the appropriate Key Stage Hub until they are spoken to by a member of staff about their conduct and to discuss the following:

 - What happened and why did they behave in such a way? - Explore why the previous four warnings from teacher (C1,2,3, Hot Spot) were not heeded? - What was the impact of their behaviour on others? - What needs to happen now?